 2022 Nat Pytlowany earned a silver medal in Diesel Equipment Technology post-secondary contest at SkillsUSA in Atlanta, GA.
 Over 6,500 states gold medal winners competed in the week long event.
 We are proud of Nat's achievements.

 2019 brought Ryan Meppelink, a senior in our program to Kazan, Russia,where he competed in WorldSkills in the Heavy Vehicle Technology skill of the Transportation and Logistics section, which also included freight forwarding, aircraft maintenance, car painting, auto body repair and automobile technology.
-Meppelink won the bronze medal for Heavy Vehicle Technology and the Best of the Nation award for the highest score among the 20 youths who represented the United States in various categories.
+Meppelink won the bronze medal for Heavy Vehicle Technology and the Best of the Nation award for the highest score among the 20 youths who represented the United States.

-Heavy Equipment students Zac Hickling, and Nat Pytlowany, competed in the TMC (Technology and Maintenance Council) 2019 FutureTech competition in Raleigh, NC.
-Zac finished 4th place and Nat finished 6th place out of 45 contestants competing.
+Heavy Equipment student's Tim Rose, and Max Chatman competed at the TMC (Technology and Maintenance Council) FutureTech competition in Cleveland, Ohio, September 2023 .
+Tim placed 1st and Max 2nd in the overall competition.
 This competition brings together students from around the country to compete in 15 different heavy truck diagnostics and repair stations.
 These stations range from advanced diesel electrical diagnosis to safety & environmental.
-Both Zac and Nat were sponsored by AIS Construction Equipment.
+AIS Construction Equipment sponsored our students.
 For more information on the competition, check out the links below.
 The "dream team" pictured from left to right: Tim Rose, Senior HSET, Darren Wilson, Faculty Heavy Equipment, and Max Chatman, Sophomore HEQT.

 Results like these continue to prove that Ferris State University is among the elite in the nation for engineering technology.

 Additional Competition Information